Basic Camera Moves

 Robotic Camera Mounts

-Camera operators have disappeared at many, if not most, production facilities -- replaced by remotely controlled, robotic camera systems.
+Camera operators have disappeared at many, if not most commercial production facilities (but not training facilities) -- replaced by remotely controlled, robotic camera systems.
 (Note photo.)

 the pan, tilt, zoom and